 KOSA needs a private right of action

+While the bill would allow the Federal Trade Commission to sue apps and websites that don’t take measures to restrict young people’s access to harmful content, this alone is not enough.
 To truly do the future justice, and keep minors safe online, we must advocate for a regulatory framework that not only addresses current challenges but is also agile enough to adapt to the unforeseen complexities of the digital age.
-By incorporating private enforcement, individuals and entities are empowered to hold corporations accountable, fostering a dynamic legal landscape that can effectively respond to the evolving nature of the world we live in.

 Protecting the next generation

-Drawing on insights from the evolution of privacy laws, we believe that for KOSA to be truly effective in safeguarding children online, it will need to incorporate a robust private right of action that empowers parents and children to enforce the law's provisions.
-Without such a mechanism, KOSA risks becoming yet another well-meaning but ultimately ineffective piece of legislation, leaving our youth exposed to the very dangers it was designed to address - and giving the government the power to moderate online content.
+This would result in KOSA becoming yet another well-meaning but ultimately ineffective piece of legislation, leaving youth exposed to the very dangers it was designed to address and giving the government the power to moderate online content.

 As policymakers continue to grapple with this challenge, they must strive to uphold the fundamental principles of free expression while also shielding the most vulnerable members of our society.
 Only through this careful and nuanced approach can we hope to create a safer digital landscape for our children to thrive in.